Sheilf/RobotsBuildingEducation/README.md

 2. Know Your Audience

 ## Chapter 8 - Kansas City Southern and Mexico's Role In The World Economy
+1. The USMCA
+2. Mexico
+3. The Intercontinental Railroad

 ## Chapter 9 - Oatly and the Plant-based Diet
 1. A Conversation on Suffering